LeRatonLaveurSolitaire/Wireless-power-transfer-system_nucleo/README.md

 ## Python script

 The `script` folder contain the main script to analyse the data from an analysis, it enable the visualisation of the impedance and compare it with the model.
 An offline estimation of the parameters is made with the
 To do so run `python script/data_receiver.py` wait for the script to print `Ready to receive data` before starting an identification by pushing the USER button on the board.
-Ensure that the lines 423 to 429 and 543 to 552 of `WPT_system\Core\Src\main.c` are left uncommented.
+Ensure that the lines 286 to 293, 329 to 336 and 358 to 366 of `WPT_system\Core\Src\main.c` are uncommented.